briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 This is a valid point that highlights an additional source of complexity in the model and its analysis.
 We have chosen to include this two-step process for initiating populations to maintain consistency with the Hammarlund et al. paper.
 The overall inclusion of this additional stochastic element allows us to compare both models with ongoing microbial experimental evolution experiments.
-We note that because of this additional stochasticity, we report the *actual* initial cooperator proportions rather than the *expected* proportions where appropriate.
+We note that because of this additional stochasticity, we are careful to differentiate between *actual* initial cooperator proportions from *expected* proportions ($p_0$) where appropriate.

 > Line 261.
 Does this only happen when a type has fixed in the subpopulation?